 In this setting, you can change theme reading settings.
 The theme can be set either to display the latest posts on the homepage or to display a static homepage page.
 Theme reading settings can be also managed in Settings -> Reading.

-In the Additional CSS section, you can enter your custom CSS classes, so you don’t need to mess with original styles or create a child theme.
+In the Additional CSS section in the Infigo WordPress theme documentation, you can enter your custom CSS classes, so you don’t need to mess with original styles or create a child theme.
 Of course, you should create a child theme if you plan to modify other files, as well.